openfisca/openfisca-doc/openfisca-in-python/legislation-parameters.md

 Also these clean YAML files are transformed into [CSV files](https://git.framasoft.org/french-tax-and-benefit-tables/taxipp-parameters) to be reused at the IPP by [TAXIPP](http://www.ipp.eu/outils/taxipp-outils/) by [this script](https://git.framasoft.org/french-tax-and-benefit-tables/ipp-tax-and-benefit-tables-converters/blob/master/ipp_tax_and_benefit_tables_yaml_to_taxipp_csv.py).

+We are still working on this merge operation.

 For now the source of truth for IPP parameters are the XLS files and for OpenFisca `param.xml`.

-We are still working on this merge operation.

-One day the source of
+One day the source of truth will certainly be the YAML files, and their edition will probably be eased by a web tool like a modified version of the [Legislation Explorer](http://legislation.openfisca.fr/).